 - neatest parcel of a pair of shoes

-Tynron W.R.I. cards as early as 1924 are in the MacRae collection.
+Lots of Tynron WRI cards as early as 1924 are in the MacRae collection in the Ewart Library.
 At that time the women would walk down the glen in the dark evenings, carrying their lights.
 As each lady saw the lights coming, she would know it was time to leave the house and join the merry party walking down the glen road.

 The village hall got a new car park in 1993 to go with the alterations which have put in Velux windows in the roof and repaired the flat roof.
 A grant has been obtained for this work, but materials and help have also been freely given by the folk of Tynron.
 The newly renovated and freshly painted hall is still used for Tynron Rural, carpet bowling, Halloween parties, dances, meetings and as a polling station.